+The undersign ed shareholder of Portland JSX Limited HEREBY APPOINTS

+(Chairman of the Meeting)

+or failing him

+(Other Nominee)

-The undersigned shareholder of Portland JSX Limited HEREBY APPOINTS or fa (Chairman of the Meeting) 01 16 (Other Nominee) Mee Alm or a e nominee of the undersigned to attend and act for the undersigned ting of the Shareholders of the said Company to be held at Mclond Road, Rodney Bay, Gros Islet, St. Lucia on Wednesday, the djournments thereof and said proxy shall vote on each of the restant to the contract of the restant to the contract of the said proxy shall vote on each of the restant to the contract of the said proxy shall vote on each of the restant to the contract of the said contract of the Namara Corporate Services 5 th day of July, 2017, at 12 olutions listed in the notice Inc., Cnr.
-Flamboyant Dr Noon, and at any adjourn of the meeting as follows ase indicate with an 'X' in the spaces below how you wish RDINARY RESOLUTIONS FOR AGAINST 1.
-Audited Accounts and Reports THAT the Audited Financial Statements of the Company for the year ended February 28, 2017, together with the Reports of the Directors and the Auditors be and are hereby adopted.
-2. Re-Election of Director THAT Mrs. Holly Hughes-McNamara, being eligible for re-election, be re-elected as a Director of the Company.
-3. Re-appointment of Auditors THAT KPMG, Chartered Accountants of 6 Duke Street, Kingston, Jamaica, having agreed to continue in office as Auditors of the Company, be and are hereby appointed to hold such office until the next annual general meeting of the Company and that their remuneration be determined by the Directors.
-4. Remuneration of Directors THAT the amount shown in the audited accounts of the Company for the year ended February 28, 2017 as remuneration of the Directors for their services as
+as the nominee of the undersigned to attend and act for the undersigned and on behalf of the undersigned at the Annual General Meeting of the Shareholders of the said Company to be held at McNamara Corporate Services Inc., Cnr.
+Flamboyant Drive & Almond Road, Rodney Bay, Gros Islet, St. Lucia on Wednesday, the 11th day of July, 2018, at 12 Noon, and at any adjournment or adjournments thereof and said proxy shall vote on each of the resolutions listed in the notice of the meeting as follows:

+Please indicate with an 'X' in the spaces below how you wish your Proxy to vote on the below resolutions.

+OF RDINARY RESOLUTIONS FOR AGAINST 1.
+Audited Accounts and Reports THAT the Audited Financial Statements of the Company for the year ended February 28, 2018, together with the Reports of the Directors and the Auditors be and are hereby adopted.
+2. Re-appointment of Auditors THAT KPMG, Chartered Accountants of 204 Johnsons Centre, #2 Bella Rosa Road, Gros Islet, Saint Lucia, having agreed to continue in office as Auditors of the Company, be and are hereby appointed to hold such office until the next annual general meeting of the Company AND THAT their remuneration be determined by the Directors.
+3. Remuneration of Directors THAT the amount shown in the audited accounts of the Company for the year ended February 28, 2018 as remuneration of the Directors for their services as Directors be and is hereby approved.

-DATED this day of 2017 Affix \$100 Stamp here and cancel SIGNATURE OF F SHAREHOLDER(S):
+DATED this day of 2018 Affix \$100 Stamp here and cancel SIGNATURE OF SHAREHOLDER(S):